 - The applicant may be required to appear before the Jeffrey C. Fowler Memorial Scholarship Selection Committee for an interview.

 - At least one, nonrenewable $1,000 scholarship will be awarded to a graduating LCPS senior.
 Additional scholarships may be awarded at the discretion of the committee.

 - The $1,000 payment will be in the form of a check made payable directly to the accredited college or university.

 How to Apply

 - The applicant must write a 500 word essay on “How My Passion for Sports Has Influenced My Life.”

-- The applicant should have two letters of recommendation from teachers, coaches or administrators submitted as a Word document.
+- The applicant should have two letters of recommendation from teachers, coaches or administrators submitted as a Word document to the recommendation portal.

 - The applicant must complete and submit the online application form!

 To donate to the scholarship fund, please visit the Jeffrey C. Fowler Memorial Scholarship GoFundMe page.